bioperl/bioperl-live/HACKING.md

 BioPerl currently uses a [semantic versioning](https://semver.org/) scheme for version numbers.
-Basically, a version has three numbers in the form `MAJOR.MINOR.PATH`, each of which changes when:
+Basically, a version has three numbers in the form `MAJOR.MINOR.PATCH`, each of which changes when:

 1. `MAJOR` --- incompatible API changes,
 2. `MINOR` --- new functionality in a backwards-compatible manner,